axlan/robopenguins-blog/_posts/2023-10-03-python-optimization.md

 image: 2023/python_time_thumb.webp
 ---

 I recently spent some time optimizing a deserialization tool at work.
-I wanted to walk through my process for optimizing some Python code.
+I wanted to walk through my process for optimizing this Python code.

 It's a truism that if you want speed, Python is probably not the right language to be using.
 However, that doesn't mean there aren't situations where Python optimization is useful.